 FSU geographers draw on both spatial and human-environment traditions to explain our rapidly changing world and develop relevant interventions.
 Common to our work are underlying concerns for sustainability and interdisciplinary thinking that combines social, ecological, physical, and economic knowledge.
 We apply a wide array of conceptual perspectives and methodological techniques to address problems of significant societal importance.
-Faculty and their students identify with one or more of four thematic clusters:
+Faculty and their students identify with one or more of five thematic clusters:

 FSU geographers focus on better understanding the processes that shape the growth and development of cities, at scales ranging from the individual to the region, with a particular emphasis on human and material movements and interactions across space and time.
 Themes of accessibility, social justice, and sustainability are explored in recent faculty research on topics such as urban land-use change, the jobs-housing balance, waste and sanitation, intra- and inter-metropolitan transportation and communications networks, the role of the city in fostering cultural identities, and the integration of environmental issues into urban geographic education.